St Nicholas Church, Chiswick

 The current church dates from 1882 to 1884, when most of the building except the tower was demolished and rebuilt at the expense of the brewer Henry Smith of the nearby Fuller, Smith and Turner brewery.
 Several monuments survive, mainly in the tower.
-In the churchyard is a monument to the Italian poet and patriot, Ugo Foscolo; his remains were returned to Italy, but the Italian government added an inscription to the monument.
+In the churchyard is a monument to the Italian poet and patriot Ugo Foscolo; his remains were returned to Italy, but the Italian government added an inscription to the monument.
 The painter William Hogarth's monument, near the church, has an epitaph by the actor David Garrick.
-In the burial ground is the grave of Frederick Hitch, Victoria Cross recipient and veteran of the Battle of Rorke's Drift.
+In the burial ground is the grave of Frederick Hitch, a Victoria Cross recipient and veteran of the Battle of Rorke's Drift.

 History

 There has been a church on the Chiswick site since at least 1181 in Norman times.
-The church was formally visited by a senior clergyman and an inventory made at "the unusually early date of 1252":
+The church was formally visited by a senior cleric and an inventory made at "the unusually early date of 1252":

 This first inventory lists "a good and sufficient missal sent there from the treasury of St Paul's"; two graduals; a badly bound tropary; an old lectionary; an anthem book; a psalter but not the expected manual.
 Valuables included a small silver chalice; a red velvet chasuble; two vestments; three corporals; five altar cloths; an arras cloth; an old chrismatory; two brass and two tin candlesticks; and a font without a lock.
 The chancel roof needed repairing, and the church was at the time not dedicated.
 Visitations were repeated in 1297 and 1458.
+Mary Cromwell, Countess Fauconberg, daughter of Oliver Cromwell, was buried in the church on 24 March 1713.
 More recently, Major Bernard Montgomery, later Field Marshal and 1st Viscount Montgomery of Alamein, married Betty Carver in the church on 27 July 1927.